broadinstitute/cromwell/docs/backends/Google.md

-The `network-label-key` and `subnetwork-label-key` should reference the keys in your project's labels whose value is the name of your private network and associated subnetwork respectively. `auth` should reference an auth scheme in the `google` stanza which will be used to get the project metadata from Google Cloud.
+The `network-label-key` and `subnetwork-label-key` should reference the keys in your project's labels whose value is the name of your private network and subnetwork within that network respectively. `auth` should reference an auth scheme in the `google` stanza which will be used to get the project metadata from Google Cloud.
 The `subnetwork-label-key` is an optional config.

 For example, if your `virtual-private-cloud` config looks like the one above, and one of the labels in your project is